 The efficiency of water use is a significant driver in minimising the impacts of water abstraction from the GAB.
 Efficient water use at the operation and at the associated townships and accommodation villages (including Andamooka) is promoted through education and engineering controls.
 Targets and key performance indicators are developed to promote continuous improvement in water use efficiency.
 An efficiency rate of 1.24 kilolitre per tonne (kL/tonne) of ore milled was anticipated (in the 1997 EIS) by 2002 (Kinhill Engineers 1997a).
-The EIS approval requires ODC to improve efficiency of water use and supply practices.
+The EIS provides ODC with improved efficiency of water use and supply practices.